 When My Job Was Threatened

-My boss didn’t like how I was always bringing up ideas and how I was coming across when I raised ideas.
-According to her, my approach was irritating her and other people.
+According to my boss at the time, my approach to raising ideas and questions was irritating her and other people.
 It was a bit confusing to me at the time.
-But eventually, fast forward, we worked it out and she said all was fine.
+Eventually, we worked it out and she said all was fine.

 In my shock that day, I just said yes to her demands, not even fully understanding them, just so I could keep paying the bills.
 Big ouch.
 I don’t know if I slept at all that night.
 It felt like a punch in the gut for sure.

-Luckily I took something useful from that painful experience.
-I learned how to be more clear and gracious in my communication, and not as blunt as I had been.
+At least I took something useful from that painful experience.
+I found new ways to raise my ideas with an approach that seemed to work better.
+I learned how to be more clear and empathetic in my communication, and not as blunt as I had been.

 Even though things did get a little better for a while, there was something else calling me…

 I needed to leave for something better.
 Something meaningful!
-Where my ideas and enthusiasm are wanted.
+Where my ideas and enthusiasm are actually wanted!
+I mean, right?
+Those are good things.

-I also really need an escape from the noise in that open-office/ cubicle environment.
-So irritating.
+I also really needed an escape from the noise in that open-office/ cubicle environment.
+So so irritating for me.
 (That’s an awful work environment for introverts and highly sensitive people like me.
 Too hard to think and get things done!)

 I eventually left that job.
 A big relief in the end.